openmfp/.github/profile/README.md

 Learn more about ApeiroRA by checking out the official website at [https://apeirora.eu/](https://apeirora.eu/).

-## :handshake: openMFP and ApeiroRA
+## :handshake: OpenMFP and ApeiroRA

 OpenMFP extends ApeiroRA's Platform Mesh principles to frontend development, creating a unified interface that evolves automatically with the underlying infrastructure.
 This is facilitated through the management of of [Micro Frontends](https://www.turing.com/blog/micro-frontends-what-are-they-when-to-use-them), a compartmentalized approach to front end development.